prashantbhat/prashantbhat.github.io/_posts/2016-07-19-introducing-pustike-eventbus.md

     }
 {% endhighlight %}

 * **ExceptionEvent**: When any exceptions occur on the bus during handler execution, this event will be published.
-This useful for logging and should be handled by the application.
+This is useful for logging and should be handled by the application.
 It provides access to the listener object, subscriber method, the event posted and the original exception that caused this event to be published.
 This can be handled similar to any other event as:
 {% highlight java %}
     @Subscribe
     public void onException(ExceptionEvent exceptionEvent) {